-The plaintiff’s concern in having the claim continue in Superior Court would be that if she was unsuccessful in obtaining damages above $25,000.00 (the Small Claims limit), there would likely be significant cost consequences awarded against her for not starting the claim in Small Claims Court initially.
+The plaintiff’s concern in having the claim continue in Superior Court would be that if she was unsuccessful in obtaining damages above $25,000.00 (the Small Claims limit at the time),), there would likely be significant cost consequences awarded against her for not starting the claim in Small Claims Court initially.

 The decision in May provides an eye-opening lesson to litigants and enforces the importance of properly preparing and collecting the necessary information and documentation at the beginning of the process to substantiate any amount claimed.
 It also enforces the need to thoroughly review the costs and benefits of choosing one court over the other.

 Another question relevant to determining which court to commence a claim in is: ‘what is the goal or objective of the plaintiff?’
 Usually, the answer to this question is that the plaintiff wants to recover money or property they believe they are entitled to.